rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 This is the second post in the series.
 We will cover TS's type guards, the notorious `any`, and its safer cousin the `unknown`.
 These are well known and heavily blogged topics.
 My goal is provide a little different perspective.
-I will start by examining some very practical examples and will end with just a bit of theoretical stuff.
+I will start by examining some very practical examples and will end with just a little of theoretical stuff and a bit of rant.
-The main code example is something I am excited about.
+My main code example is something I am excited about.
 It demonstrates a case where TS made me completely rethink a previously written JS code.
 This post will include discussion of some safety concerns about `unknown` (no, this is not a typo, I mean `unknown`) and will start setting the stage for my future note about the complexity of TS types.

 ## Can I trust the types?

 I am going to discuss the obvious gotcha in a gradually typed language like TS: runtime values do not satisfy statically defined types.
-Despite it being an obvious concern, the issue is not something a developer who spends the most time with a statically typed language (e.g. me) will have on his / her mind when working in TS.
+Despite it being an obvious concern, the issue is not something a developer who spends most time in a statically typed language (e.g. me) will have on his / her mind when working in TS.
-These seem to be the prevalent reasons for why values do not match types: overconfident TS code (e.g. type casting, `any` type), issues with converted JavaScript (declaration files out of sync or containing otherwise incorrect definitions).
+The following seem to be the prevalent reasons for why values do not match types: overconfident TS code (e.g. type casting, `any` type), issues with converted JavaScript (declaration files out of sync or containing otherwise incorrect definitions).
 I am going to show a real life (or close to real life) example of each.

 Previous post started with an example defining the `Person` type, to avoid jumping back and forth I will repeat it here